Pickr vs Ashby: An Honest Comparison From Someone Who Built One of Them

 For recruitment agencies: yes.
 For in-house talent teams at tech companies: Ashby is likely better, particularly for analytics depth and scheduling automation.

-Pickr is EUR 149-249/seat/month with all features included.
+Pickr is EUR 199-299/seat/month with AI included on every plan.
 Ashby starts at $400/month base, with full analytics on a higher tier and AI Notetaker as a paid add-on.

 Yes.
 Pickr connects to Ashby via API and imports candidates, jobs, notes, and application history.
 Migration typically completes in under 48 hours.